Nyara

-Nyara:The Kidnapping is a 2020 Tanzanian action film directed by Ram Ally K. It was selected as the 2020 Tanzanian entry for the Africa Movie Academy Awards at the 17th Africa Movie Academy Awards.
+Nyara, also known as Nyara: The Kidnapping, is a 2020 Tanzanian action film directed by Ram Ally K. It was selected as the 2020 Tanzanian entry for the Africa Movie Academy Awards at the 17th Africa Movie Academy Awards.

-Plot
+Synopsis

 Set in Tanzania, a young daughter who had returned home after being kidnapped by criminals who wanted to be paid money by the girl's family.
 The family manages to get help from a group of three young boys who call themselves Dragon boys and they manage to arrest the criminals.